 The mission of the Minority Housestaff Association is to create opportunities for the advancement of under-represented housestaff through mentorship, networking, professional development and community engagement while promoting an environment of diversity and inclusion across the UC Health System.

 The group works to support one another across specialties, create community through various events, and to recruit exceptional prospective applicants.
-The senior and junior faculty advisors are Nita Walker, MD, and Bi Awosika, MD, who both belong to the Internal Medicine faculty.
-More information can be found on the Minority Housestaff Association facebook page.
+The faculty advisors are Ndidi Unaka, MD, (Pediatric Faculty) and Lisa Johnson, MD (Family Medicine faculty and interim associate dean of DEI for the College of Medicine).
+More information can be found on their website and the Minority Housestaff Association Facebook page.

 The Office of Diversity, Equity, and Inclusion (ODEI) is committed to increasing the number of qualified underrepresented minority medical students, residents, and faculty at the University of Cincinnati College of Medicine.
-ODEI is under the leadership of Associate Dean Mia Mallory, MD, and Assistant Dean Lisa Johnson, MD.
 More information can be found on the ODEI website.

 In January 2020, UCHealth named Jeanetta Darno, SPHR, as the health system’s first diversity officer.
 She is a globally recognized thought leader and speaker on diversity and inclusion and brings a strong track record of effecting positive change.
 In 2015, she received the Ohio Diversity Council Most Powerful and Influential Woman Award.
 You can meet Ms. Darno here!

 In June 2020, CCHMC named Visael “Bobby” Rodriguez as the vice president of diversity, inclusion and community relations.
 He has more than 30 years of experience in diversity and inclusion and has a passion to ensure an inclusive and welcoming environment for all employees, patients and communities.
 You can meet Mr. Rodriguez here!